cloud-gov/cg-site/content/ops/deploying-the-admin-ui.md

 menu:
   main:
     parent: deployment
-title: Deploying the Admin UI
+title: Deploying the admin UI
 ---

+# Deploying the admin UI
 This guide covers the high level stops required to configure, deploy and add users to the Admin UI as part of an existing Cloud Foundry environment.

 #### Background